OlgaBochkaryova/website/content/research.md

 # Research
 ---

-*My research interests cover various topics of microbial genomics from development of new methodology and their application for medical purposes to fundamental questions of genome organization and evolution.
-Current projects I am working on are:*
+*My research interests cover various topics of microbial*

+*genomics from development of new methodology and their application for medical purposes to fundamental questions of genome organization and evolution.*

 ## Detecting the impact of large-scale genomic features on bacterial phenotypes